-Subependymal giant cell astrocytomas (SGCAs) are benign tumours (WHO grade I), seen almost exclusively in young patients with tuberous sclerosis.
+Subependymal giant cell astrocytomas (SGCAs or alternatively SEGAs) are benign tumours (WHO grade I), seen almost exclusively in young patients with tuberous sclerosis.
 They can be either asymptomatic or symptomatic due obstructive hydrocephalus, surgery treatment is often curative.

 On imaging, they classically appear as an intraventricular mass near the foramen of Monro, larger than 1 cm, showing calcifications, heterogenous MRI signal, and marked contrast enhancement.

 Subependymal giant cell tumours are a well-known manifestation of tuberous sclerosis, affecting 5-15% of patients with the condition 8.
 They are principally diagnosed in patients under 20 years of age, only occasionally found in older individuals.

 Subependymal giant cell tumours are often asymptomatic.
 When symptoms occur, they are usually a result of obstructive hydrocephalus because of mass effect around the ventricular system at the level of the interventricular foramen (of Monro).